hardisj/erinsaudiocorner/content/english/loudspeakers/Klipsch_The_Fives.md

 <br>

 [Klipsch's The Fives](https://www.klipsch.com/products/the-fives-powered-speakers) is a compact powered 2-way speaker featuring a 4.5-inch midwoofer and 1-inch dome tweeter on Klipsch's "TRACTRIX" horn.
-It comes with a variety of hookup options (HDMI ARC, Bluetooth, optical toslink, and RCA connections.
+It comes with a variety of hookup options (HDMI ARC, Bluetooth, optical toslink, Turntable and RCA connections.
 It also comes with a remote control.
 The below is from the manufacturer's website:

 >Enjoy superior stereo sound from a powerful and beautifully crafted tabletop system.
 With virtually endless connection possibilities, including HDMI-ARC, The Fives provide a better listening experience than a traditional sound bar with the same easy plug-and-play setup.
 Award-winning acoustics, state-of-the-art DSP, and tuning alongside discrete left and right channels, the Fives feature removable magnetic grilles, multiple finish options, and a subwoofer output.
 The Fives are the most versatile speakers on Earth.